 The Los Angeles City Attorney's Office is deeply committed to making home the safe place it should be.
 The Family Violence Prosecution Unit was established to provide the continuity and specially trained personnel required to prosecute these cases most effectively.

-The Victim Support Program provides an additional resource to victims of intimate partner violence in the criminal court system.
+The DV Court Support Program provides an additional resource to victims of intimate partner violence in the criminal court system.

-· VSVs are caring and empathetic individuals who are committed to helping a person who has been victimized to connect with resources.
+· DVCSVs are caring and empathetic individuals who are committed to helping a person who has been victimized to connect with resources.

-· VSVs receive specialized training about the court process, counseling skills, and services available for individuals who have experienced domestic or intimate partner violence.
+· DVCSVs receive specialized training about the court process, counseling skills, and services available for individuals who have experienced domestic or intimate partner violence.